AdityaAS/coding/DP/GeeksForGeeks/README.md

 * Minimum Sum Path In 3-D Array
 * Count binary strings with k times appearing adjacent two set bits
 * Highway Billboard Problem
-* Probability of getting at least K heads in N tosses of Coins
+* Probability of getting at least K heads in N tosses of prices
 * Count of strings that can be formed using a, b and c under given constraints
 * Modify array to maximize sum of adjacent differences
 * Temple Offerings